 Trolley Pub Chattanooga.

-While out finding your beverages for the event, make sure you also load up your favorite music, they operate on the Bring Your Own Playlist model too.
+While out getting your thirst fixers, make sure you download music in advance, the company operates on the Bring Your Own Playlist model.
 You can connect to their bluetooth speakers and play your groups favorite songs.

-Your tour guide will point out interesting historic and modern day relevant landmarks as you sip your favorite alcoholic or non-alcoholic drink.
+Your tour guide will point out interesting historic and modern day relevant landmarks as you drink, pedal, listen, and sightsee.

-If you’re worried about pedaling for two hours straight, I can offer some peace of mind.
-Along the way you’ll take a couple of breaks stopping at some of Chattanooga’s best bars and restaurants.
+If you’re worried about pedaling for two hours straight, we can offer some peace of mind.
+Along the way you’ll take a multiple breaks stopping at some of Chattanooga’s best bars and restaurants.

-The pub is a popular group activity can fit up to fourteen people if you opt for a private tour, make sure you check out their website for scheduling.
+The pub is a popular group activity can fit up to fourteen people if you opt for a private tour, check out their website for scheduling.

 Group tour pricing ranges between $300-375 at the time of our last update.